0cjs/sedoc/app/Storage/dropbox.md

 ### Client Installation

-Either way you do it below, you probably want to `apt-get install dropbox` (Debian) to get `/usr/bin/dropbox` (command-line client) and the Dropbox widget for the status tray (on graphical systems).
-This will suggest installing the `nautilus` package, but not automatically bring it in.
+The command line client to control Dropbox is in `.home/cjs1/bin/dropbox`;
+there's no need to install `nautilus-dropbox` if you just use that.
+The Dropbox widget for the status tray seems to be included with the raw binary daemon.

-The actual sync client is a proprietary daemon installed in the above directories it can be installed in two ways:
+The actual sync client is a proprietary daemon installed in the above directories it can be installed in two ways, with the first preferred:

 1. Per the Dropbox [`install-linux` page ][install-linux] instructions, download and extract the headless-capable "raw binary"  client via